 The fabric is produced using the leaves of pineapples in the harvesting process, giving by-product waste a new purpose.

 4. LESS WATER USAGE

-Water is a major resource for the fashion industry.
+Water is a significant resource for the fashion industry.
 It is used in the dyeing and finishing process for nearly all of our clothes.
 It takes an incredible amount of 2,700 litres of water to produce a single T-shirt.
-Cotton in particular is highly dependent on water, but is usually grown in hot and dry areas where water is a scarce resource already.
+Cotton, in particular, is highly dependent on water but is usually grown in hot and dry areas where water is a scarce resource already.

 By contrast, organic cotton reduces water consumption by 91% as opposed to conventional cotton.
 However, only 1% of global cotton production to date is organic.
 This is mainly due to the much higher cost of non-GMO seeds, which often require additional investments into materials & machinery, which farmers only use for their organically grown crop.

 5. TO SUPPORT FAIRER & SAFER WORKING CONDITIONS